infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/DealContact.md

 # Keap.Sdk.Core.Model.DealContact
 Represents a contact entity in the system.
-Extends the BaseModel class.

 ## Properties